Table of Contents

-Usually, seizures are not dangerous.
+Usually, Dachshund seizures are not dangerous.
 They will frighten you and your pooch, but aside from the momentary scare, they’re not likely to leave any consequences.
 They can be a sign that something else is going on, though, and you should take your pup to a vet as soon as possible.
 The seizures themselves are not dangerous, provided that they don’t go on for too long.

 If a seizure goes on for more than five minutes, or there are three seizures in a single day, it becomes an emergency, and you need to call a vet.
-If your dog is exposed to such a traumatic condition for a prolonged time, they can suffer severe brain damage, and even die.
+If your dog is exposed to such a traumatic condition for a prolonged time, it can suffer severe brain damage, and even die.

 What Causes Seizures in Dachshunds?

 There are many possible causes of seizures in Dachshunds.
 As soon as your dog suffers one, you need to take it to the vet to determine what’s wrong and what—if anything—can be done about it.